Quick answer

 When can babies eat Banana?

 Babies can eat Banana from around 6 months when starting solids.
-Babies can eat banana from around 6 months when they start solids.
-Banana is soft when ripe, requires minimal preparation, and is rarely allergenic.
-It's often recommended as one of the first foods to try.
+Babies can eat banana from around 6 months, when they start solids and show signs of readiness.
+Banana is soft when ripe, needs minimal preparation, and is rarely allergenic — often recommended as one of the first foods to try.
+Choose a ripe banana (yellow with a few brown speckles); it mashes easily and is sweeter and gentler to digest than an under-ripe, greener one.

 Is Banana a choking hazard for babies?

 Banana can be a choking hazard if served in unsafe shapes.
 Choose ripe bananas that mash easily between your fingers.
-Cut into spears or strips - avoid round slices.
+Cut into spears or strips — avoid round coin slices, which can be a choking risk.
 Partially peeled banana with a handle works well for young babies.
+Roll slippery banana pieces in fine oats or baby cereal to help your baby grip them.
+Banana can be binding for some babies — if constipation is an issue, balance with pear or prunes.
+Always supervise eating with your baby sat upright.

 Is Banana a common allergen?